wp-plugins/groupdocs-viewer-for-dot-net-html5-document-viewer/readme.txt

 == Frequently Asked Questions ==

-Is this a free plugin?
+<strong>Is this a free plugin?</strong></br>
 This plugin is free only for registered users of the GroupDocs.Viewer for .NET Library.
 In order to use the plugin, you need to buy a license first.
 We offer a free evaluation version of the library, so that you can test it before committing.
-For more details on the GroupDocs.Viewer for .NET Library, please <a href="http://groupdocs.com/dot-net/document-viewer-library" target="_blank">see the product page</a>.
+For more details on the GroupDocs.Viewer for .NET Library, please <a href="http://groupdocs.com/dot-net/document-viewer-library" target="_blank">see the product's page</a>.

 If you still have questions, please feel free to <a href="http://groupdocs.com/corporate/contact-us" rel="nofollow" target="_blank">contact us</a>!